List Whirl News

 It's appalling and disturbing that someone like Keith Rabois can't see his ignorance as being part of the problem.
 But Rabois is a living example of what happens when someone buys an education, rather than becomes an educated person.

-Before you read Sarah McBride’s article below, add up all of the billionaires and funds surrounding Keith Rabois, then throw in revenue losing-#TaxCutsAndJobsAct.
+Before you read Sarah McBride's article below, add up all of the billionaires and funds surrounding Keith Rabois, then throw in revenue losing-#TaxCutsAndJobsAct.
 By now, we should have vaccines coming out the same UV light location that #impeachedtrump wants to light up!
-Instead, we’ve had 2008 bailout of investor fraud and waste, then revenue losing #TaxCutsAndJobsAct, and now corporate fraud and waste with #impeachedtrump’s Coronavirus bailout.
+Instead, we've had a 2008 bailout of investor fraud and waste, then revenue losing #TaxCutsAndJobsAct, and now corporate fraud and waste with #impeachedtrump's Coronavirus bailout.

 And Keith Rabois, who is part of the problem, and not the solution, is one of the first to open his mouth and complain, and complain on behalf of the ultimate Audacity of Mediocre, #impeachedtrump.
-Rabois should be sitting down, quietly enjoying investor waste and fraud inside of his “mansion in the clouds”, instead of putting a spotlight on investor waste and fraud, while reminding us that’s he’s part of the ultimate problem, and never the solution.
+Rabois should be sitting down, quietly enjoying investor waste and fraud inside of his "mansion in the clouds," instead of putting a spotlight on investor waste and fraud, while reminding us that he's part of the ultimate problem, and never the solution.

 Armchair Epidemiologists: Rabiosssss, Musk and the rest of their inferior intellect crew.

-Hi, it’s Sarah McBride.
-Technologists were among the first to recognize the threat posed by Covid-19 in the U.S. Back in February, when health officials were cautioning people to worry more about the flu than the novel coronavirus, many venture capitalists and executives were already sounding the alarm on Twitter, stockpiling supplies and preparing to send employees home
+Hi, it's Sarah McBride.
+Technologists were among the first to recognize the threat posed by Covid-19 in the U.S. Back in February, when health officials were cautioning people to worry more about the flu than the novel coronavirus, many venture capitalists and executives were already sounding the alarm on Twitter, stockpiling supplies and preparing to send employees home.

 But a willingness to stake out bold and controversial claims can be problematic when paired with epidemiology.
 And some Silicon Valley denizens have unreservedly collided with scientific consensus and public health advice.